Skip to content

-Welcome to the funnest page in my webiste.
-On 1st launch this page drew all sorts of criticism and comments from those who used anonymous names like bigredbear43 on Facebook.
+Welcome to the funnest page in the website.
+On 1st launch and share on an OLT FB group this page drew all sorts of background criticism and comments from those who used anonymous names like bigredbear43 on Facebook.

-It led to the site being put back into maintenance mode until I did more research, edited and had site reviewed again for accuracy and Disclaimer checked (which they likely didnt read) added in more places.
+It led to the site being put back into maintenance mode until I had site reviewed again for accuracy and updated Disclaimer (they likely didnt read original anyway).
 This page is now back to front with waiver/disclaimer early and a story!

-When I was much younger, my 1st CSM was a proper soldier, a 1st Gulf vet, hard, disciplined, led by example, super fit, all of it.
-One of his big phrases/enforced beliefs was ‘Take your best kit.’
+When I was much younger, my 1st CSM was a proper soldier, a 1st Gulf War vet, hard, disciplined, led by example, super fit, all of it.
+One of his enforced beliefs/SOP’s was ‘Take your best kit.’
+Something he learned in Saudi, Kuwait/Iraq 90-91.

-He hammered us on pre field or deployment inspections, everything had to be new or almost new, no roughing it and being mingers, half toothbrushes or old socks.
+He hammered us on pre-field or deployment inspections, everything had to be new or almost new, no roughing it, no old smocks or worn out socks.
 His thoughts were we took our best everything, there was no such thing as camp boots or field boots.
 The boots on your feet at inspection had to be only just recently broken in and your spare boots just about broken in.
 No one in our company lost an assault boot sole half way across Otterburn in winter!

-Spare cams, T-shirts, socks, undies, even the ziplock waterproof bags, liners had to be 1st time use.
+Spare cams, T-shirts, socks, undies new or almost new and ziplock waterproof bags, liners had to be 1st time use.
 Immediately after every exercise we did Diffies and Exchanges through the Sarge to get brand new kit.

-In the British Army I accepted there was no money coming back to me for my field/deployment costs.
-However the ADF does give you money back so why not have your kit and hygeine in top shape out bush and get something towards it?
+In the British Army I accepted there was no money coming back to me for my non issued field/deployment costs.
+However the ATO does give you money back so why not have your kit and hygeine in top shape, make deployments comfortable out bush and get what you can towards it?

 Similar to overpaying tax in the UK for not completing a whole tax year, it will happen in Australia.
 From whenever you sign on until the last day of June your tax will be deducted as if equal across 26 payments.

 ATO isn’t as scummy/thieving/deceptive or treacherous as HMRC.
-You will get your overpaid tax back easily and quickly on your 1st return.
+You will get your overpaid tax on wages back easily and quickly on your 1st return.

 Doing your tax self-assessment is possible through the My Gov and ATO-app once you’re in Australia.
 It is also possible to get a very cheap tax assessment done through tax season at your local mall.
 Pop up tax stalls appear next to every coffee shop or bakery offering to do your tax return quick and can be as low as $75.